dead-claudia/github-limits/README.md

 - Max length: 262144 characters

 *This was verified by making PATCH requests to `/repos/{owner}/{repo}/pulls/{pull_number}` with `"body"` in body.*
+*This was also verified by adding longer body (262,145 characters) to a PR body in UI and confirmed with the error: `There was an error posting your comment: Body is too long`.

 #### List of starred items